cheomanigua/webdocse/content/docs/linux.md

 #### Finding text and files

-- `grep -R "text"` - Find specific string in current directory and child directories
+- `grep -R "text"` - Find all files containing the specific string in current directory and child directories
-- `find /usr -iname "wallpaper.jpg"` - Find all files containing the specified string
+- `find /usr -iname "wallpaper.jpg"` - Find all files named with the specified string
 - `sed -i 's/original/new/g' file.txt` - Replace the specified string in a file
 - `sed 's/original/new/g' file.txt` - Preview the replacement preserving the file intact

+#### Backup

+- `tar -czf ~/backup.tar.gz ~/Documents ~/Downloads` - Backup Documents and Downloads directories

 #### How to free a port: